Gradient corrections to the quantum effective action: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we performed the gradient expansion of the scalar sector of the quantum effective action at one-loop order.
-To do so, we considered the scalar propagator and we expanded its equation of motion in Wigner space.
-We made use of the fact that the Feynman propagator is non-trivially constrained by an additional equation of motion~(\ref{integrated prop eq of motion}), which can be obtained, for example, by noticing that the propagator $i\Delta_{ab}(x;y)$ should be symmetric~(\ref{propagator: symmetry requirement}) under exchange of points $x \leftrightarrows y$, in the single field case, and under the exchange of points and transposition in flavour $a \leftrightarrows b$, in the multi-field case.
-Unlike previous works in the literature, the key part of our calculation is to verify that both the symmetric equations of motion of the propagator remain satisfied after expanding in number of derivatives.
+In this paper we performed a gradient expansion of the scalar sector of the quantum effective action.
+To do so we considered the scalar propagator and we expanded its equation of motion in Wigner space.
+We made use of the fact that the Feynman propagator is non-trivially constrained by an additional equation of motion~(\ref{integrated prop eq of motion}), which can be obtained, for example, by noticing that the propagator $i\Delta_{ab}(x;y)$ should be symmetric~(\ref{propagator: symmetry requirement}) under the exchange of points $x \leftrightarrows y$, in the single field case, and under the exchange of points and transposition in flavour $a \leftrightarrows b$, in the multi-field case.
+An expansion in derivatives (also known as gradient expansion) is performed by using a midpoint expansion of the propagator.
+In our calculations, we verified that both the symmetric equations of motion of the propagator remain satisfied after expanding in number of derivatives.
 The kinetic corrections to the one-loop effective action are then obtained from the functional determinant of the expanded inverse propagator.
 Firstly, we performed the calculations for the simple case of a single scalar field with generic tree-level potential.
-We find that the second-order gradient corrections vanish at one-loop~(\ref{final result: single field}).
-This result is in disagreement with previous works \cite{Fraser,Chan,Iliopoulos-Itzykson-Martin}.
-Moreover, considering both the symmetric equations of motion of the propagator, we are able to argue that all the terms with odd number of derivatives should also be zero.
-We explicitly verified this for the first-order corrections to the propagator.
+We proceeded both with an exact calculation, by a direct integration of the logarithm of the propagator, and with an approximated one, by expanding the logarithm in gradients.
+By both methods we find that the second-order gradient corrections to the effective action vanish at one-loop~(\ref{final result: single field}).
+Moreover, by considering both equations of motion for the propagator, we have argued that, when performing a midpoint expansion of the propagator, all the terms with odd number of derivatives should be zero.
+We explicitly verified this for the first- and third-order corrections to the propagator.
+The one-loop effective action we thus obtained disagrees with previous works~\cite{Fraser,Chan,Iliopoulos-Itzykson-Martin}, which used parametric differentiation and subsequent integration~\cite{Fraser,Chan}, or a proper-time representation of the effective action~\cite{Iliopoulos-Itzykson-Martin} to obtain the result.
+In Appendix~\ref{Appendix: literature} we elucidate some aspects of these works, in particular clarifying the differences between their methods and improving them in various aspects.
+We also show that at coincidence our gradient expanded propagator in equations~\eqref{prop0coin} and~\eqref{prop2coin} corresponds to the one of these previous works.